Why do I need a completion certificate for building work in my house?

 Completion certificates show up in local authority searches

 Local authority searches, also known as local land searches, are conducted by conveyancing solicitors or mortgage lenders and they're an essential part of the home buying and selling process.
-If you're selling your property the information found from these searches, including missing completion certificates, can be used by buyers to renegotiate your offer.
+If you're selling your property the information uncovered in these searches, including missing completion certificates, can be used by buyers to renegotiate your offer.
 This could lead to a deal falling through – the last thing you want at this stage.

 Mortgage lenders need to know the details